 If the vehicle does not pass the inspection, you may choose to take your vehicle to more than one inspection technician before agreeing to complete suggested repairs.

-The vehicle must be maintained within Original Equipment Manufacturers (OEM) standards or wear tolerances in order to pass the inspection.
+The vehicle must be maintained within original equipment manufacturers (OEM) service limits in order to pass the inspection.

-If your vehicle fails inspection, you must repair it within 10 days of the failure notice to avoid an additional full inspection fee assessment.
+If your vehicle fails inspection, you must repair it within 10 days of the date on the record of inspection.

-Inspection certificates are valid for 14 days and must be presented to any Alberta registry to apply to the vehicle status.
-Should you fail to present the certificate within 14 days, the vehicle will be required to undergo a full OOP vehicle inspection again.
+Inspection certificates must be presented to any Alberta registry agent within 14 days from the date of issue.
+If you fail to present the certificate within 14 days, the vehicle will be required to undergo a full out of province vehicle inspection.

 Was this page helpful?